Spu7Nix/spwn_docs/attributes.md

 # **Attributes**

 ## Script Attributes
-Attribute which will affect how the compiler behave while compiling said script
+Attribute which will affect how the compiler behave while compiling a script
 | Attributes        | Description                                        |
 |-------------------|----------------------------------------------------|
 | #[no_std]         |                                                    |